-- Ensuring Indigenous involvement and 'ownership' of projects to drive the greatest prospects of • success: - Addressing high levels of non-completion of VET gualification training in remote Australian locations and the lack of connection between successful completion of training and employment outcomes;31 - Addressing issues over the delivery of training in remote areas, both for Indigenous VET and meeting the needs of industry, especially concerning the lack of RTO availability and delivery; - The difficulties for industries and Indigenous communities in obtaining the information and skills • needed to work together to create commercial and other opportunities;
+- Ensuring Indigenous involvement and 'ownership' of projects to drive the greatest prospects of success: - Addressing high levels of non-completion of VET qualification training in remote Australian locations and the lack of connection between successful completion of training and employment outcomes;31 - Addressing issues over the delivery of training in remote areas, both for Indigenous VET and meeting the needs of industry, especially concerning the lack of RTO availability and delivery; - The difficulties for industries and Indigenous communities in obtaining the information and skills needed to work together to create commercial and other opportunities; - Addressing the lack of incentive for Indigenous students to participate in training in very remote areas where there is no labour market.

-&lt;sup>31 G. Windley, 2017, Indigenous VET participation, completion and outcomes: change over the past decade, NCVER, Adelaide.
-IRC Skills Forecast and Proposed Schedule of Work 2019-2022 11
+31 G. Windley, 2017, Indigenous VET participation, completion and outcomes: change over the past decade, NCVER, Adelaide.